Jim2 supports two methods of manufacturing: single level manufacturing and multilevel (fixed cost) manufacturing.

 ▪Cannot be used in any other manufacturing process.

 ▪Can include stock that is produced via multilevel manufacturing.

 ▪Finished manufactured product put into stock on hand at fixed cost at point of manufacture.

-▪The cost difference between the fixed cost and actual costs of parts (and labour, if configured by Options) are offset to the linked fixed cost offset GL account.
+▪The cost difference between the fixed cost and actual costs of parts (and labour, if configured by Options) are offset to the linked fixed cost offset general ledger account.

-▪Any additional costs related to stock used (from finished PO or expense order, etc.) are offset to the linked fixed cost offset GL account.
+▪Any additional costs related to stock used (from finished purchase order or expense order, etc.) are offset to the linked fixed cost offset general ledger account.

 ▪Can be used in other manufacturing processes, including single level.

 Single level manufacturing